fedebenassi/Filaments-EBUS/README.md

 ## ⚠️ Data availability

-The input time series datasets (OC-CCI, MODIS-Aqua) and some of the produced datasets (e.g., data availability analysis) are not included in this repository due to size constraints.
-Instructions to access the data and replicate key figures are provided in the notebooks and scripts.
+The raw input time series datasets (OC-CCI, MODIS-Aqua) aare not included in this repository due to size constraints, but instructions and scripts to download the datasets are available in the "download_process_files" folder.